-- (1) Amounts shown represent threshold, target and maximum amounts for the 2015 Annual Incentive Plan.
-The maximum award under the 2015 Annual Incentive Plan is base salary, multiplied by the target incentive compensation percentage, multiplied by 2.
-The minimum amount payable under the 2015 Annual Incentive Plan is zero.
-Payments or deferrals made under the Annual Incentive Plan for 2015 are shown in the "Non-Equity Incentive Plan Compensation" column of the 2015 Summary Compensation Table.
-Refer to the CD&A for a description of the performance measures and criteria for payment of Non-Equity Incentive Plan Compensation. - (2) RSUs are credited with dividend equivalents and upon vesting are included in the stock distributed to recipients. - (3) The RSUs granted to Mr. Wise, Mr. Clark and Mr. Mosch are subject to a service condition and performance requirements.
-The amount in the "Threshold" column shows the number of shares that will be paid out, assuming DENTSPLY achieves the minimum performance levels required for the payment of shares.

-- (4) RSUs and PRSUs are granted with an exercise price equal to zero. - (5) The grant date fair value of RSUs and PRSUs is the closing stock price on the date of grant.
-The grant date fair value of Options uses the Black-Scholes option pricing model.
-Assumptions used in the calculation of these amounts are similar to those included in Note 13, Equity, to the Company's Consolidated Financial Statements on Form 10-K. - (6) Incentive compensation amounts for Mr. Sterkenburg were calculated by multiplying Mr. Sterkenburg's Euro-denominated target and maximum payouts by the average rate of Euros to US dollars for 2015.
-Additionally in 2015, Mr. Sterkenburg had the opportunity to earn an additional 10% based on segment operating business results.
+- (1) Amounts shown represent threshold, target and maximum amounts for the 2016 Annual Incentive Plan.
+The maximum award under the 2016 Annual Incentive Plan is base salary, multiplied by the target incentive compensation percentage, multiplied by two (2).
+The minimum amount payable under the 2016 Annual Incentive Plan is zero.
+Payments or deferrals made under the Annual Incentive Plan for 2016 are shown in the "Non-Equity Incentive Plan Compensation" column of the "2016 Summary Compensation Table."
+Refer to the CD&A for a description of the performance measures and criteria for payment of Non-Equity Incentive Plan Compensation. - (2) These amounts represent PRSUs that may vest depending on attainment of performance targets, as well as RSUs granted to Messrs.
+Wise, Clark and Mosch, which are subject to a service condition and performance requirements.
+The amount in the "Threshold" column shows the number of shares that will be paid out, assuming DENTSPLY SIRONA achieves the minimum performance levels required for the payment of shares.
+Performance targets and target awards are described under "Compensation Discussion and Analysis Determination of Equity Incentive Compensation."
+RSUs are credited with dividend equivalents and upon vesting are included in the stock distributed to recipients. - (3) These amounts represent time-vesting restricted RSUs.
+RSUs are credited with dividend equivalents and upon vesting are included in the stock distributed to recipients.
+The terms of these grants are described under "Compensation Discussion and Analysis Determination of Equity Incentive Compensation."
+Prior to the Merger, on November 24, 2015, Messrs.
+Slovin, Michel and Friedman received RSU awards with the grant date fair value of \$2,599,990, \$899,963 and \$525,015, respectively. - (4) RSUs and PRSUs are granted with an exercise price equal to zero. - (5) The grant date fair value of RSUs and PRSUs is the closing stock price on the date of grant.
+The grant date fair value of options uses the Black-Scholes option pricing model.
+Assumptions used in the calculation of these amounts are similar to those included in Note 13, Equity, to the Company's Consolidated Financial Statements on Form 10-K.